Elite Garages Guide to Brake Pads

 Did you know that braking at low speed doesn’t affect your brake pads as much as heavy braking at high speed?
 If you’re a city driver, you’ll use your brakes more than those using the highway with little traffic.
 While congested highways are the main culprits for brake pad wear, it’s not an exact science.
 Some brake pads will last up to 70,000 miles, while others need replacing after just 25,000 miles.

-Follow these simple tips to avoid premature brake servicing:
+Follow these simple tips to avoid premature brake failure:

-Do I need brake discs and pads done together?
+Do I need brake discs and brake pads done together?

 This is a question we hear often, and for good reason.
 While it is possible to replace brake pads on their own, the discs would have to be in good condition.
 If they are not, your new brake pads will wear unevenly and additional damage may occur.

 Because brake pads and discs wear out together, they develop a wear pattern by ‘hitting’ all the same places hundreds of times a day.
 When you only replace the discs, for example, the surface is flat while your brake pads are grooved so they will only make contact with the discs in certain places.
-As a result, you will not benefit from the car’s full stopping power which also affects your ability to perform an emergency stop.
+This means you will not benefit from the car’s full stopping power which also affects your ability to perform an emergency stop.

 As part of your car maintenance plan, we recommend doing pads and discs simultaneously as it saves you time and effort in the long-term.
 As a driver, you simply can’t afford any unnecessary downtime or run the risk of causing more damage, not to mention risk the safety of your family.

-At Elite Garages, we know first-hand how important regular brake checks are and for that reason, all of our branches offer a FREE brake inspection.
+We know first-hand how important regular brake checks are and for that reason, all of our branches offer a FREE brake inspection.
 Our staff are trustworthy, reliable and remain in constant contact to provide you with the exceptional customer service we are known for.
-Take a look at what others had to say [linkto: testimonial page] about our expert servicing.
+Take a look at what others had to say about our expert brake servicing.

 If you require repairs or a replacement, we provide you with a no-obligation quote and will never do any work without your consent.
 Book your FREE brake inspection at Elite Garages today!